celeste-ramirezl/celeste-ramirezl/README.md

 <h1>✨️Hi✨️</h1>
-<p> I'm a Junior web developer passionate about creating innovative and attractive solutions.
+<p> I'm a web developer junior passionate about creating innovative and attractive solutions.
 I like to learn new languages ​​and technologies, and share my knowledge with the community.
 </p>

 <h2> Languages ​​and tools I used 🚀</h2>